-- Injections must be performed under fluoroscopy or CT guidance. - A maximum of four (4) therapeutic injection sessions may be performed in each spinal region (cervical or lumbosacral) in a 12-month period. - If the initial injection achieves a suboptimal pain response in newly diagnosed patients, a one-time second injection may be performed no sooner than 2 weeks following the initial injection.
+- Injections must be performed under fluoroscopy or CT guidance. - A maximum of four (4) therapeutic injection sessions may be performed in each spinal region (cervical, thoracic, or lumbosacral) in a 12-month period regardless of the type of approach (transforaminal, interlaminar, or caudal. - If the initial injection does not result in pain relief or achieves a suboptimal pain response in newly diagnosed patients, a one-time second injection may be performed no sooner than 2 weeks following the initial injection.
 This second injection is exclusive of the 12-month limit. - No more than two (2) transforaminal injections may be performed at a single setting (e.g., single level bilaterally or two levels unilaterally).
 Injecting one level bilaterally would be considered two injections.
-Injecting two levels, each unilaterally, would also be considered two injections. - For caudal or cervical/lumbar interlaminar injections, only one injection per session may be performed and NOT in conjunction with a transforaminal injection.
-A session is defined as all epidural steroid injections or spinal procedures performed on a single day. - After three (3) injections in the same region, the total cumulative dose of steroid must be documented and may not exceed 240 mg of methylprednisolone or triamcinolone, 36 mg of betamethasone, or 45 mg of dexamethasone.
+Injecting two levels, each unilaterally, would also be considered two injections. - For caudal or cervical/thoracic/lumbar interlaminar injections, only one injection per session may be performed and NOT in conjunction with a transforaminal injection.
+A session is defined as all epidural steroid injections or spinal procedures performed on a single day. - Epidural injections should not be combined with any other procedure on spine except under special circumstances such as presence of a large facet joint synovial cyst or large effusion compressing a spinal nerve root in which case a transforaminal injection combined with an intraarticular facet synovial cyst aspiration and steroid injection may be given together. - After three (3) injections in the same region, the total cumulative dose of steroid must be documented and may not exceed 240 mg of methylprednisolone or triamcinolone, 36 mg of betamethasone, or 45 mg of dexamethasone.